 Rev. Pang J.S.
 Tcheou

 Father Pang Tcheou is pastor of Mary, Mother of the Church in Mount Joy, PA.
 He was the first diocesan priest to celebrate the Mass for our community when Bishop Rhoades expanded his role as Campus Minister at Millersville University to include offering the Extraordinary Form of the Roman Rite.
 After being named pastor of Our Lady of Lourdes in New Holland, Fr.
 Tcheou departed our community, but later returned following his transfer to Mount Joy.
 We are grateful for his long-time and dedicated service to our community.

-Father Brian Olkowski is parochial vicar at both St. Joseph Church and San Juan Bautista Church.
+Father Brian Olkowski is pastor of Historic St. Mary’s Church in downtown Lancaster.
 Back in 2008, while still a student at Millersville University, he was among our first altar servers who trained under Father Frank Parrinello, FSSP.
 As such, he is considered the first vocation to come from our community.
 In June 2018, he became our first celebrant in-residence since our founding in 2008.
 In October 2018, he began our first daily Mass each Friday.